dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 * A short bio telling us about yourself (you might include/mention: design applications you know, what you enjoy most about ui/ux design, why you’re excited to work with DALI)
 * And something interesting about yourself :-)

 * Create a complex symbol to use in your design, duplicate the symbol, and use the override option to change information in your symbol.
+Watch the Sketch tutorial on *Introducing Symbols* for direction on this. https://www.youtube.com/watch?v=3fcIp5OXtVE

 * Create a mask to crop some content on your page.
+Watch the Sketch tutorial on *Using Masks* https://www.youtube.com/watch?v=4_1mcizltcM

 ### For Your Style Guide: